pingcap/docs/tidb-cloud/vector-search-integration-overview.md

 ## Embedding Models / Services

-The TiDB vector search feature supports storing vectors of up to 16,000 dimensions, which covers most embedding models.
+The TiDB Vector Search supports storing vectors of up to 16,000 dimensions, which covers most embedding models.

 You can use self-deployed open-source embedding models, or you can use the embeddings API provided by third-party Embedding providers to generate vectors.